tomjoht/tomjoht.github.io/_posts/2017/11/2017-11-28-motivating-users-through-progress.md

 My initial idea was to capture the user's progress through the course (based on the page they're viewing) and display it in a widget, maybe showing completed pages with a check mark icon.

-But to do this properly, I think I'd need to switch from Jekyll, which produces static HTML and which is what I'm using for my course, to a database-based LMS system (probably something like [WP Courseware](https://flyplugins.com/wp-courseware/) or [Learndash](https://www.learndash.com/), or use an e-learning platform like Udemy or Udacity).
+But to do this properly, I think I'd need to switch from Jekyll, which produces static HTML and which is what I'm using for my course, to a databased learning management system (LMS) system (probably something like [WP Courseware](https://flyplugins.com/wp-courseware/) or [Learndash](https://www.learndash.com/), or use an e-learning platform like Udemy or Udacity).
 Alternatively, I could integrate a database through [Firebase](https://firebase.google.com/) and allow users to log in, and then save data captured through their session, but this solution looks too much effort for a quick implementation.
 (It might take me months to learn how to do that.)

 Given my static setup, are there alternative ways to inspire users with a sense of progress without using an LMS-like system to save their session details and track their progress?
 Can someone actually implement a course with static site generator?
 Should I switch systems and start using an LMS tool of some kind?